 2) What are your Learning Scenarios?
 (10-20 mins)

-Share share how the group has done things and or how the they want to do things.
-The goal is to here them describe what they perceived they want to manage and pickup on keywords or friction they talked about independent of Headrush.
-This will help us get to know them as well as avoid lecturing them for the 1st hr.
+Share how the group has done things and/or how the they want to do things.
+The goal is to listen to them describe what they perceived they want to manage and pickup on keywords or friction they discuss independent of Headrush.
+This will help us get to know them, as well as avoid lecturing them for the 1st hour.

 3) Get them logged in (5-15 mins)

 4) Scavenger Hunt (20-40 mins)

 Get the group logged into the software and, in a guided way, point them to the various value propositions in Headrush.

 5) Start with the end in Mind (5 minutes)